Uniswap v4 hook

 Gas overhead

-The hook adds approximately 30k gas per swap.
-One SLOAD per token consulted (~2 SLOADs for a swap), plus the hook contract call overhead.
-On a chain where the swap is already 150-200k gas, this is a 15-20% overhead.
+The hook adds roughly 30k gas per swap: about one SLOAD per token consulted plus the hook call overhead.
+On a swap already costing 150-200k gas, that is a 15-20% overhead, worth it for any pool that has seen a single large drain.

 import { Contract, JsonRpcProvider } from "ethers";